Botanical Name: Acalypha pendula

 This is a dwarf variety that stays small and doesn't need pruning.
 It's naturally bushy, so you don't have to pinch its growing tips to get it to branch out.

-Deadheading tip: Pinch off flowers as soon as they start to fade.
-This will encourage many more blooms.
+Deadhead flowers.
+Pinch off flowers as soon as they start to fade.
+Deadheading will encourage many more blooms.

 Keep it well-watered and fertilized during the growing season.
-This plant also appreciates high humidity.
+This tropical houseplant also appreciates high humidity.
 You can place the pot on a tray of wet pebbles to raise the humidity around it.
-Or, mist the foliage with room-temperature water every day except when the plant is in bloom.
+Or use a cool-mist room humidifier near Dwarf Chenille Plant.

 Repot in spring only when it has outgrown its container.
 Use a pot with drainage holes to prevent soggy soil.